napari viewer tutorial¶

 name that is an editable text box,

-visibility button that can be toggled on or off to show or hide the layer,
+button that can be toggled on or off to show or hide the layer, and an

 Adding the following three image layers using the code below adds three-layer widgets to the layer list as follows: